Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 An augmented semi-simplicial space $A_\bullet$ gives rise to a homology spectral sequence; see for example Randal-Williams \cite[Section 2.3]{RW}.
 This spectral sequence satisfies and the differentials on the $E^1$-page are given by the alternating sum of the face maps.

 \begin{definition} We call the spectral sequence associated to an (augmented) semi-simplicial space $A_\bullet$ the \emph{(augmented) geometric realization spectral sequence}.
-We call the augmented geometric realization spectral sequence for the ordered arc resolution the \emph{arc resolution spectral sequence}. \end{definition}
+We call the augmented geometric realization spectral sequence for the ordered arc resolution the \emph{arc resolution spectral sequence}.
+We will denote the $(p,q)$th spot on the $r$th page by $E^r_{p,q}[M](S)$ and will often drop the $M$ or $S$ from the notation. \end{definition}

-\begin{proposition} Let $M$ be a noncompact connected manifold of dimension at least two.
+\begin{proposition} Let $M$ be a noncompact connected smooth manifold of dimension at least two.
 The arc resolution spectral sequence satisfies: It converges to:

 For $|S|=k$, the $E^2$-page satisfies